Say goodbye to menopause joint pain with Yin Yoga

 Fascia is a watery substance with a high proportion of collagen.
 In a healthy state, it’s a relaxed and wavy connective tissue.
 However, long term stress, trauma, accidents, and even poor posture can cause the fibers to thicken in order to protect the underlying muscle.

-Also, as we age and particularly enter menopause where the drop in estrogen causes the joints to dry out, we begin to lose collagen and the fascia gradually becomes denser and tighter.
-This creates a barrier that reduces nourishment reaching our cells which in turn restricts our range of motion leading to pain and decreased blood flow causing menopause joint pain.
+Also, as we age and enter menopause, the drop in oestrogen causes the joints to dry out and we begin to lose collagen which makes the fascia gradually become denser and tighter.
+This creates a barrier that reduces nourishment reaching our cells which in turn restricts our range of motion leading to pain and decreased blood flow which results in joint pain.

 Yin Yoga provides the perfect balance for those with fast-paced lives or who have an active sports or yoga practice.
-Even top athletes now incorporate Yin into their recovery programs as a way of increasing flexibility, relieving tightness and relaxing body and mind.
-Yin Yoga is also ideal for older people looking to regain mobility in their joints.
+Even top athletes now incorporate Yin into their recovery programs as a way of increasing flexibility, relieving tightness and relaxing body.
+It is also ideal for older people looking to regain mobility in their joints.
+Because if its slow and passive style, Yin is also very relaxing and soothing for the mind - a win win in menopause.

-So, if menopause joint pain is getting the better of you, then Yin Yoga may be the answer.
+So, if menopausal joint pain is getting the better of you, then Yin Yoga may be the answer.
 Not only will your joints thank you for it, it could be the perfect remedy for bringing yourself back into balance in menopause.
-New to menopause yoga?
-Download our FREE guide for yoga beginners at home.

 Have you taken our FREE Menopause Quiz?